Dissemination Information Packages for Information Reuse (DIPIR)

 - identifying the significant properties of the data that each community needs for reuse

-- determining how to express the significant properties as representation information in the Reference Model for an Open Archival Information System (OAIS)
+- considering how to express the significant properties as representation information in the Reference Model for an Open Archival Information System (OAIS)

 Most recent updates: Page content: 2014-06-24